 Racism is a form of sinat chinam.
 Antisemitism is another.
 Political and religious disagreement can escalate into sinat chinam if we allow it.

-As we begin the solemn day of remembrance of Tisha B’Av, let us search our hearts for sinat chinam, and cleanse ourselves of it with acts of love and compassion for those from whom we differ.
+Let us search our hearts for sinat chinam, and cleanse ourselves of it with acts of love and compassion for those from whom we differ.
 Then perhaps we can begin to build a better world, healed and whole.

 (Image: “Hatred” by Ben Slow, photographed by MsSaraKelly, used under a Creative Commons license.)